GalIdanPenga/Perfect/README.md

 - **Auto-initialized**: Database and tables created automatically on first run

 The database stores:
-- Flow definitions and task configurations
+- Flow definitions with task configurations and metadata tags
 - Complete execution history with state and progress
 - Task-level and flow-level logs
 - Timestamps for all operations
+- Configuration settings for each flow run

 All data persists across server restarts, allowing you to:
 - Review historical execution patterns